openxc/reference-vi/docs/README.md

 #### Solder Jumpers

 * SJ1, SJ2 - These are used to engage the 120 ohm termination resistor for CAN
   interfaces A and B respectively.
-If being used in a vehicle, these jumpers should be shorted.
+If being used in a test bench without a full CAN network, you probably want these enabled.
+It may be simpler and more reversible to add the resistors to the OBD-II cable, instead.
 * SJ3, SJ4 - These switch the CAN B channel between the Diagnostic Medium Speed and Multimedia CAN Busses exposed by the OBD-II connector on Ford vehicles.
   They are each shorted towards the PCB edge, enabling the Diagnostic interface